UtrechtUniversity/HPC-data-synchronization/docs/Yoda.md

 > note the '/' at the end of /my_hpc_folder/ that is not used in the command above.

 ### Parallel transfer
 With icommands it is possible to transfer individual files in parallel using multiple ports.
-The flag `-N` can be used to control the number of parallel threads.
-When not specified the server decides the number of threads.
-For large files this number is 16 threads by default.
+The flag `-N` can be used to control the number of parallel threads (only recommended in very specific situations).
+When not specified the server decides a default number of threads.
+For large files this number can be e.g. 16 threads.

 At the time of writing, parallel transfer is not possible on Lisa.
 For this reason the flag `-N 0` should be included when transferring files to and from Lisa: